jackboberg/spife/docs/topics/middleware.md

 `processView` receives four arguments:

-- `req`: the knork request object,
+- `req`: the spife request object,
 - `match`: an object representing the matched route,
 - `params`: a `Map` containing the url parameters captured as part of the match,
 - and `next`: a function.